bricktownseo/search-engine-optimization/README.md

 ## [1.
 Introduction to SEO](INTRO.md)

 In this series we cover the bare minimums of SEO, what it is, and what we are trying to accomplish through SEO.
-We will briefly touch on HTML, CSS, and JavaScript and give a surface level comprehension of Content Management Systems (CMS).
+We will also discuss PPC advertising and why/where it is useful.

 ## [2.
 HTML, CSS, and JavaScript](HTML.md)